iz-s33/vuw-portfolio/Coursework/DATA303/README.md

 | Test            | C+           | 61/100     | 35%    | 21.35%   |
 | **TOTAL**       | -            | -          | 100%   | **83.93%** |

-This folder includes all assignments, project files, and additional resources for the **Predictive Modelling** course, where I achieved an **A-** overall.
+This folder includes all assignments, project files, and additional resources for **DATA302**, where I achieved an **A-** overall.
 My assignments demonstrated a strong understanding of key concepts, though the test presented some challenges.

 ---